 1 oz is approximately one square of chocolate, and that will help you if he's eaten a chocolate bar.

-But, if he weighs 120 lbs and has eaten 5 oz then he will probably get sick, but isn't necessarily at the same level of risk.
+But, if he weighs 120 lbs and has eaten 10 oz then he will probably get sick, but a healthy dog isn't likely to be in serious danger.

 Toxic Dose: Approx. 1 ounce of chocolate per 5 pounds of body weight

 So if your dog ate chocolate of this type, it takes less of it to cause serious problems.